urob/numpy-mkl/README.md

 ## Technical details

 Linux wheels are built with `gcc` on Ubuntu 22.04.
 Windows wheels are built with `msvc` (numpy) and `mingw-w64` (scipy) on Windows Server 2019.
-These compilers have shown the most consistent performance in benchmarks against `icx` and `icc`.
+These compilers showed the most consistent runtime performance in a series of [benchmarks](benchmarks/benchmarks.py), even in comparison to `icx`-compiled wheels.

 ## References